Explore Lancaster

 One City; Myriad Cultures

-From its roots in Pennsylvania Dutch heritage to current vibrant culture, Lancaster might be the East Coast’s most surprising global village.
+Lancaster is a global village with a vibrant culture.
 Students in the School District of Lancaster speak more than 30 languages, reflective of the many nationalities represented within city borders alone.

 This broad diversity is reflected on F&M’s campus.
 The College is home to more than 100 student organizations, including ethnic and lifestyle clubs, political advocacy groups, religious organizations, service groups, and other special interest clubs — all of which open their doors to any student interested in learning about new cultures, customs and cuisine.